Bulls roll past Mavs 117-101 to end 4-game losing streak

 Zach LaVine, who had 21 first-quarter points in the earlier win over Dallas, didn’t get his first bucket until the third quarter while going 1 of 8 from the field and making all eight free throws to finish with 10 points and 10 assists.

-Thaddeus Young scored 15 points for Chicago, and Otto Porter Jr. had 14 points and nine rebounds.
+“I thought he made great decisions and he played a tremendous floor game,” coach Billy Donovan said.
+“He didn’t really force anything.
+There was a lot of things we did today where I thought there was some growth from the last game.”

 Dallas guard Jalen Brunson, who scored a season-high 31 points when Doncic was sidelined by a quadriceps injury in Chicago, was listed as questionable on the COVID-19 list and didn’t play.
 Josh Richardson, Dorian Finney-Smith, Maxi Kleber and Dwight Powell were out again.
+Carlisle said he expected Brunson to be available Monday against Toronto.

 TIP-INS